 Instructions

-• Heat 1 tablespoon olive oil and 1 tablespoon butter in a large (12 to 14-inch) skillet over medium-high heat.
-Dredge half of the cutlets in flour, shaking off excess, and add to the skillet in a single layer.
-Cook for 2-3 minutes per side, until browned.
+• Heat 1 tablespoon oil and 1 tablespoon butter in a large (12–14-inch) skillet over medium-high heat.
+Dredge half of the cutlets lightly in flour, shaking off excess, and cook for 2–3 minutes per side, until golden brown.
 Transfer to a plate and tent with foil.

-• Add an additional 1 tablespoon each of oil and butter to the pan.
-Saute shallots and mushrooms with 1/2 teaspoon kosher salt and 1/4 teaspoon freshly-ground black pepper until mushrooms are tender and starting to brown and their released liquid has evaporated, about 5-8 minutes.
-Add garlic and cook for 1 minute, until fragrant.
+• Add another 1 tablespoon each of oil and butter to the empty pan.
+Sauté the mushrooms and shallots with ½ teaspoon salt and ¼ teaspoon pepper until they start to brown and their liquid has evaporated, about 5–8 minutes.
+Stir in garlic and cook for 1 minute, until fragrant.
+Transfer the mixture to a plate.

 • Nestle the mushrooms and chicken cutlets back into the pan along with any accumulated juices on the plate.
 Simmer for 5-6 minutes, turning the chicken cutlets over occasionally, until the sauce lightly coats the back of a spoon.

-• Pour the sauce over the chicken cutlets.
-Garnish with the remaining parsley and serve with rice, buttered noodles, or mashed potatoes.
+• Taste the sauce and season as needed.
+Spoon the sauce and mushrooms over the chicken and garnish with the remaining parsley.
+Serve with rice, buttered noodles, or mashed potatoes.

 Notes